mapsacosta/EAFJupyter/docs/00_user_accounts.rst

 The EAF requires users to have a Fermilab services account which can be obtained in different ways depending on your affiliation with Fermilab.
 The links to instructions are provided for users and visitors looking to obtain a general Fermilab account.
 If you are offsite, you will also need to use the Fermilab VPN to connect to the EAF, follow `these instructions <https://fermi.servicenowservices.com/wp/?id=evg-kb-article&sys_id=567a699a1b73f0104726a8efe54bcbe3>`_ if you have not used the VPN before or are having trouble with it.

+If you already have a Fermilab account and are still having trouble:
-If you already have a Fermilab account and are still having trouble please contact <email> or take a look at the Common Issues section of this documentation.
+(1) Your services account works for other Fermilab sites fo If you already have a Fermilab account and are still having trouble please contact <email> or take a look at the Common Issues section of this documentation.

 Links to Instructions